-What better way for your child to learn and practice letter and number formation or when learning how to write his or her name?
+What better way for your child to learn and practice letter and number formation or to practice writing his or her name?
 Your child can also doodle and draw on a salt tray, and anytime they want to start over, they just give the tray a shake.
 Voila… a smooth, clean surface of salt to write in again.

 This wasn’t our first time using salt for a letter-learning activity, but was our first time using an actual salt tray.
 It was a such a lovely experience!